gmednick/gabemednick/content/authors/gabe/_index.md

 ---

-During graduate school, I maintained a broad interdisciplinary approach that included microbiology, molecular biology, biochemistry, physical chemistry and spectroscopy.
-In my postdoc, I developed curriculum and taught biology and chemistry with an emphasis on interactive, inquiry-based learning.
+During graduate school I maintained a broad interdisciplinary approach that included microbiology, molecular biology, biochemistry, physical chemistry and spectroscopy.
+As a postdoc, I developed curriculum and taught biology and chemistry with an emphasis on interactive, inquiry-based learning.
 In my first role as a lead scientist with a start-up, I worked on proprietary DNA and RNA synthesis.
 Over the last few years, my insatiable interest in bioinformatics and data science has transformed my skill-set and expanded my professional repertoire.

 I enjoy the challenge of drawing insight from all types of data.
 Each step of the process, from data cleaning and exploration to creating models, deriving predictions and communicating results, is a blend of art and science.
 Trying to find that perfect blend is what drives my passion as a data scientist.